andyhong0122/aws-s3-file-upload/README.md

-# File Upload Functionality in React, .Net, and SQL
+# File Upload Functionality in React, .Net, and SQL using AWS S3

 File upload is an essential functionality of almost any responsive website.